 - Monitor your pool’s liner to make sure it’s not coming loose or tearing

-You can also protect your investment by using a pHin smart water monitor for easy pool maintenance in the palm of your hand.
+You can also protect your investment by using a pHin smart water monitor that monitors your water 24/7 and lets you know when it’s time to add chemicals.